oVirt/ovirt-site/source/documentation/vmm-guide/chap-Additional_Configuration.md

 Configuring single sign-on, also known as password delegation, allows you to automatically log in to a virtual machine using the credentials you use to log in to the VM Portal.
 Single sign-on can be used on both Enterprise Linux and Windows virtual machines.

 **Important:** If single sign-on to the VM Portal is enabled, single sign-on to virtual machines will not be possible.
 With single sign-on to the VM Portal enabled, the VM Portal does not need to accept a password, thus the password cannot be delegated to sign in to virtual machines.
+{: .alert .alert-info}

 ### Configuring Single Sign-On for Enterprise Linux Virtual Machines Using IPA (IdM)

 To configure single sign-on for Enterprise Linux virtual machines using GNOME and KDE graphical desktop environments and IPA (IdM) servers, you must install the `ovirt-engine-guest-agent` package on the virtual machine and install the packages associated with your window manager.

 **Important:** The following procedure assumes that you have a working IPA configuration and that the IPA domain is already joined to the Engine.
 You must also ensure that the clocks on the Engine, the virtual machine and the system on which IPA (IdM) is hosted are synchronized using NTP.
+{: .alert .alert-info}

 **Configuring Single Sign-On for Enterprise Linux Virtual Machines**